lizhengDesign/Sketch-FillUpdater/README.md

 ## How to use

-### Update content by layer names
+-   Update content by same layer names

-Rename the target shapes or symbols to the same name as the source artboard's.

-### Update content by prototype links
+-   Update content by prototype links

-Use the Prototpye link feature to build the connection between source and target.

 ### 1. Update

 #### Same layer name

-> Select source artboards or target elements and use the update feature to sync content.
+> Ensure source artboards and target elements share the same name, select desired source or target, and use the update feature to sync content.

 <img src="./assets/update.gif" alt="Update Demo" width="800">

 #### Prototpye link

-> Select target elements and use the update feature to sync content.
+> Use the Prototype link to build the connections between source and target, select target elements, and use the update feature to sync content.

 <img src="./assets/link.gif" alt="Update Demo" width="800">